tbruyelle/RxPermissions/README.md

 If not, and if your app is restarted during the permission request (because of a configuration change for instance), the user's answer will never be emitted to the subscriber.

+You can find more details about that [here](https://github.com/tbruyelle/RxPermissions/issues/69).

 ## Migration to 0.6.x

 Version 0.6.0 replaced the methods `request(trigger, permission...)` and `requestEach(trigger, permission...)`